mdanylch-dev/WeatherAppTest/README.md

 The project  architecture is based on MVVM + Coordinators, where logic is decomposed into four main parts: View, Modal View, ViewModel and Coordinator.

-The View contains a ViewModel and interacts with it using Protocol.
-To design a Modal View, the `asModalView` modifier should be used, and `height` and `offset` state should be passed in to observe and control the modal's animation.

 ViewModel is a class which contains business logic except for navigation.
 It is a subclass of `ObservableObject`, and the interaction between the ViewModel and View is done by `@published` properties of the ViewModel.
 The ViewModel is signed by `ViewModelType` Protocol which contains inputs, outputs and bindings.

 For navigation, the ViewModel interacts with the Coordinator using Combine, with two Structs and Properties: Routing and Output.
 Both Structs conform to `RoutingProtocol` and `OutputProtocol`, and contain `PassthroughSubjects` of any value types.